None,1), 1)

 def __init__(self, page, price): self.default,self.price = page,price #self.default allows you to access page directly.

-p = _ProductPage(page, 15.0)
+= _ProductPage(page, 15.0) p

-Now, we can access the author attribute directly from the instance:
+Now, we can access the author

-test_eq(p.author, 'Sylvain')
+'Sylvain') test_eq(p.author,

-If you wish to store the object you are composing in an attribute other than self.default, you can set the class attribute _data as shown below.
-This is useful in the case where you might have a name collision with self.default:
+as shown below.
+This is useful in the case where you might have a name collision with self.default

 class _C(GetAttr):

-_default = '_data' # use different component name; `self._data` rather than `self.default`
+= '_data' # use different component name; `self._data` rather than `self.default`

-def __init__(self,a): self._data = a
+_default def __init__(self,a): self._data = a

 def foo(self): noop

-t = _C('Hi')
+= _C('Hi')

-test_eq(t._data, 'Hi')
+t 'Hi')

-test_fail(lambda: t.default) # we no longer have self.default
+test_eq(t._data, lambda: t.default) # we no longer have self.default

-test_eq(t.upper(), 'HI')
+test_eq(t.lower(), 'HI')

-assert 'lower' in dir(t)
+test_eq(t.upper(), assert 'lower' in dir(t)

 assert 'upper' in dir(t)

 By default, all attributes and methods of the object you are composing are retained.
-In the below example, we compose a str object with the class _C.
-This allows us to directly call string methods on instances of class _C, such as str.lower() or str.upper():
+In the below example, we compose a str

 class _C(GetAttr):